Virtual Protractor Online

 Virtual Protractor Online gives teachers, students, presenters, and anyone demonstrating angle ideas without a physical tool a controlled place for drawing and reading angles on screen.
 The virtual protractor overlay, draggable points, guides, and export tools are arranged around the screen protractor, so the angle reading can be checked against a classroom angle demo before it becomes a note, table, or report.

-Start this virtual protractor workflow by adding a blank browser canvas or optional reference image, then zoom until the important edge of the screen protractor is easy to place.
-Read degrees, radians, complements, supplements, reflex angles, slope, and roof pitch values in the result panel, and save separate measurements when a classroom angle demo, a quick blank-canvas sketch, and a remote tutoring example need to be compared.
+Start this tool workflow by adding a blank browser canvas or optional reference image, then zoom until the important edge of the screen protractor is easy to place.
+Read the angle relationships in the result panel; slope and roof conversions appear only on relevant roof, ramp, or stair pages.
+Save separate measurements when a classroom angle demo, a quick blank-canvas sketch, and a remote tutoring example need to be compared.

 A careful virtual protractor workflow

-1. Add a blank browser canvas or optional reference image with the upload button, paste shortcut, PDF importer, sample, or blank canvas option that fits this page.
+1. Add a blank browser canvas or optional reference image with the image picker, paste an image from the clipboard, or use a blank canvas when you only need guides.

-2. Open Advanced Mode when virtual protractor alignment needs grid lines, snap, overlay opacity, image adjustment, or a 360 degree protractor.
+2. Open Advanced Mode when workspace alignment needs grid lines, snap, overlay opacity, image adjustment, or a 360 degree protractor.

 3. Place the vertex first for a classroom angle demo, then set one point on each side of the visible screen protractor angle.
 For two-line work, mark both ends of line one and both ends of line two.

-4. Drag each virtual protractor point until the annotation follows the visible edge of the screen protractor.
+4. Drag each workflow point until the annotation follows the visible edge of the screen protractor.
 Use the result panel to compare the smaller angle, supplementary value, and reflex value for a quick blank-canvas sketch.

 5. Add a note if the measurement belongs to a classroom angle demo, export PNG, CSV, JSON, SVG, or a PDF report, then clear local data when the project is done.